 So your kid wants to get into dirt biking.
 We approve!
 These models are inexpensive, low power with a maximum engine size of 50cc, will require minimal maintenance, and be great bikes to learn on.

-The Suzuki DR-Z50 is a bike that is a great little bike for the young one that is a bit more of an adventure rider, and can go trail riding with mom and/or dad.
-A 49cc 4 stroke engine produces a hair over 3 HP and is mated to a 3 speed clutchless semi-automatic.
-This allows the young rider to learn shifting, and they won’t go speeding off into the distance as there is a speed limiter that won’t let the bike go over 25 MPH.
+The Suzuki DR-Z50 is a bike that is a great little bike for the young one that is a bit more of an adventure rider and can go trail riding with mom and/or dad.
+A 49cc 4 stroke engine produces a hair over 3 HP and is mated to a 3-speed clutchless semi-automatic.
+This allows the young rider to learn to shift, and they won’t go speeding off into the distance as there is a speed limiter that won’t let the bike go over 25 MPH.

-The CRF50F also features a motocross like upside down front fork and adjustable suspension.
-A 21.5 inch seat height is friendly and comfortable.
-The CRF50F is kick-start only, and is aimed both at both the trail rider, and the potential motocross beginner.
+The CRF50F also features a motocross-like upside-down front fork and adjustable suspension.
+A 21.6-inch seat height and 110 lb wet weight are friendly and comfortable.
+The CRF50F is kick-start only and is aimed both at both the trail rider and the potential motocross beginner.
 It is not a motocross bike, but the transmission shift points are spaced so that a kid can learn how to accelerate properly without damaging themselves.
+If team Red is your choice check out the Honda Junior Red Rider program for a fun, well-run way to help your child learn solid skills.

 Dirt Bikes For Kids Between 7 and 10